keynmouse/project/README.md

 2. restaurant automation system<br>
 ###We developed a restaurant automation system where the customer kiosk, serving robot, and kitchen display communicate with each other via ROS, and a database has also been established<br>
 3. Swarm robots for bomb disposal<br>
-###This project operates two robots (using custom zacro files) in a virtual simulation: one scan robot for mine detection and another robot for mine removal
+###This project operates two robots (using custom zacro files) in a virtual simulation: one scan robot for mine detection and another robot for mine removal<br>
 4.CAMAZON's Automated Logistics Truck System<br>
 ###In CAMAZON's Automated Logistics Truck System, the YOLOv8n model component was excluded due to its large size."<br>